chriskhoo/justcausewebsite/private/pages/example-page.md

 - Remove signup and login ( or change color )
 - Convert the sign up to a create user.
 Remove the login from the nav bar.
 - template aside to remove effects from mouse over
-- add UX/UI elements - highlight current page in nav bar, change colour for panels that open (e.g. advance search / panels), search button color on hover
+- add UX/UI elements - highlight current page in nav bar, change colour for panels that open (e.g. advance search / panels), search button color on hover, animate
 - link related articles / reports
 - Make header sticky
 - Make cards pop